 Usually, payday loans come under debts resulting from written contracts!
 In most cases, the SOL for a written contract ranges from about 3 to 6 years.
 But in some states like Kentucky and Louisiana, it goes as high as 10 years !!

 For example, the SOL on pdls in Florida is 5 years; while in Kentucky, the SOL on pdls is 6 years!

 So, before you respond to a payday loan collection, find out the statute of limitations of your state and act accordingly!
 You can contact the attorney general’s office in your state to gather information.
 Else, you can reach out to legal aid to learn about the statute of limitations on pdls in your state!

 Always remember, you are not bound to pay off a debt if it has passed the statute of limitations.
 A creditor can’t sue you if you don’t pay off that particular debt.

 But what if a lender still sues you after the statute of limitations expires?

 Firstly, it is against the law if debt collectors sue you or threaten to sue you for a time-barred debt!

 In that case, you should go to the court, and ask the judge to adjourn the case as the debt is time-barred (according to your state’s SOL).
 If needed, you can contact an attorney to help you with the entire process!

 The bottom line is, I would advise you to stay away from payday loans as much as possible!
-But if you have already taken out a pdl, you should keep the records of the same.
-So, if you have to face a lawsuit ever, these documents can be in your defense!
+However, if you have already taken out a pdl, you should keep the records of the same.
+So, if you ever have to face a lawsuit ever, these documents can be in your defense!